T20X/notes/C++MemoryModelObjects.md

 - An object has a type ([basic.types]).
 [Note 2: Some objects are polymorphic ([class.virtual]); the implementation generates information associated with each such object that makes it possible to determine that objects type during program execution. — end note]

-if T is a class type with a non-trivial destructor ([class.dtor]), the destructor call starts, OR the storage which the object occupies is released, or is reused by an object that is not nested within o

-So if indeed it does constitute storage reuse, that is only because "reuse" is defined by plain English, not because the standard has a rule explicitly defining this as one of the cases of "storage reuse".
-I can construct an object at the storage location of an other object but this operation is not a "storage reuses" (Otherwise why would it be written ...before the storage which the object occupied is resused...)
-No. [basic.life]/8 is trying to explain how you can use pointers/references/variable names to an object after that objects lifetime has ended.
-It explains the circumstances under which those pointers/references/variable names are still valid and can access the new object created in its storage

-auto t = new T;
-t->~T(); //Lifetime has ended. new (t) T; //object is created before reuse new (t) T; //object lifetime's ends by reuse, however sequence is lifetime end -> objected created -> storage reused by creating object, but lifetime has to end before object is created -> this needs clarification!

 new (this) C(other); - > new object C is created, than new object reuses storage for the old object---> not clear when lifetins of the old object ends